alexjames/buildbreak/cpplang.md

 * Helpers should be in the same namespace as the classes they support.

+Warning.
+This is not a beginners guide.
+This is mostly documentation of syntax and high-level concepts which you will encounter in C++.

 Classes in C++ are user-defined types that consists of data members (variables) and member functions.
 Public members are visible to the outside word.
 Private members are invisible and only accessible inside the class.
 A class is a namespace that contains its members.

 ```